canjs/canjs/index.md

 ### Speed

-The importance of performance is almost impossible to over exaggerate.
-CanJS's guts are highly optomized.
+The importance of performance is almost impossible to exaggerate.
+CanJS's guts are highly optimized.
 For example, it pre-processes [can.Control](#can_control) event handlers so binding is super fast.
 But, it takes things to another level with the following two features:

 __Model and view deferred support for parallel loading__